 Students must submit a list of coursework taken to fulfill the content areas below.
 This list must include the name of the course, the credit hours and the semester in which the course was/will be completed.
 You should include classes that will be completed in the spring and summer prior to entering graduate school.

 VERIFICATION OF 25 HOURS OF GUIDED OBSERVATIONS

 Prior to enrolling in the Master’s ON-CAMPUS Program in Speech-Language Pathology, students must complete 25 hours of Guided Observations as per ASHA Scope of Practice in Speech-Language Pathology guided observations standards https://www.asha.org/certification/2020-slp-certification-standards/.
 Guided Observations hours must be verified by the student’s undergraduate program.
-If these observations are to be completed after your application is submitted, but in the Spring or summer prior to entering the Master’s ON-CAMPUS Program in Speech-Language Pathology , your application should include specific details on how these Guided Observations hours will be obtained and verified.
+If the Guided Observations hours are to be completed after your application is submitted, but not later than the spring or summer prior to entering the Master’s ON-CAMPUS Program in Speech-Language Pathology , your application should include specific details on how these Guided Observations hours will be obtained and verified.

 In addition to the academic skills and experiences noted above, admitted students must be able to meet all of the essential skills in the following areas developed by the Council on Academic Programs in Communication Sciences and Disorders:

 Communication – A student must possess adequate communication skills to:

 - Communicate proficiently in both oral and written English language.